MISSOURI - Epperson House

 I'm a collector.
 I believe I have retained every real-life ghost story I've ever heard.
 There are varied and apocryphal stories regarding the background of the house, and I have only my own and personally related stories to go by, but it holds a place in my heart.

 Once the house of a prominent family and now part of the UMKC campus, Epperson House hearkens back to an age of propriety, with a ballroom, an organ loft, and a formal arrival entry.

 There are many stories of hearing late-night organ music coming from the house, strange lights and forms in the windows.
 To my knowledge, no formal investigation has been done.
 Anyone with any different info?

 A campus security officer I knew from my days at UMKC related an experience there, which he claimed came "right from the horse's mouth."
 One night, an officer was patrolling and noticed a strange light in a window and pulled around to the back of the house, where the driveway/entry is.
 He had just stepped into the building when he heard another car coming quickly up the driveway.
-The driveway makes a fairly sharp turn, which he heard the car make, then a slamming on of brakes.
+The driveway makes a relatively sharp turn, which he heard the car make, then a slamming on of brakes.
 When the officer rushed outside, there was no second car, but his own car was several feet forward of where he had parked -- and there was a set of skid marks from his own car being shoved forward with great velocity.
-Based on this and others' experiences, there were several security people who would not go to Epperson House alone.
+Based on this and others' experiences, several security people would not go to Epperson House alone.